regales/regales/readme.md

 ### 👋 Hi, I Go By Regales
 - 👀 I’m currently a student
-- 🌱 I’m currently learning Javascript and Python
+- 🌱 I’m currently learning Javascript and stepping into Golang
-- 💞️ I’m currently collaborating on Akasuki and coding Nobel.

 ### Languages and Tools: